pedrolzoliveira/express-validator-schema-inference/README.md

 - `customSanitizer` (supports custom sanitizers with return type inference)

 Other options may be partially supported if they do not affect the output type.
 See Limitations below for unsupported or advanced features.
-- Handles optional fields and union types (e.g., enums, nullable fields).
-- Designed for use with TypeScript and type inference in controllers/middleware.

 ## Limitations